akariumfish/grows/README.md

 -click on the three dots top right then copy path
 -go to https://download-directory.github.io/
 -paste then download
---or simply download the whole thing (around 400Mb at ver2.8) -go to https://github.com/akariumfish/grows/
+--or simply download the whole thing (simplest way, around 320Mb at ver2.9) -go to https://github.com/akariumfish/grows/
 -click the green button top right "<> code" then download ZIP